Dangerous Promise is one of those books for me – did I really enjoy it or not?

 Dangerous Promise is extremely well thought out.
 It is a novel about a future world where supplies are short (imagine living without coffee and real meat), where plagues, cold wars and hackers have helped to destroy the world and people are now living in a very different way.
 To come up with such a concept is admirable, but to be able to write as if you are living it and making it believable to the audience is a skill that Megan Hart has.
 Sadly, who knows what the future may hold and I may have just read something that in some way does predict what may take place in years to come.

-At the beginning, I did feel that the characters were quite shallow however you do need to keep reading to find out more about what makes them tick, what they believe in and how they have reached this point.
-It is one of those books that took me until the very end to buy in to the lead characters only to have them taken away from me again.
+In the beginning, I did feel that the characters were quite shallow however you do need to keep reading to find out more about what makes them tick, what they believe in and how they have reached this point.
+It is one of those books that took me until the very end to buy into the lead characters only to have them taken away from me again.

 Would I recommend this book to others?
 Personally, I liked it, but it is aimed at a certain reader.
 I have some friends who would absolutely love this and others who would question my sanity.
 I suppose this happens with any book but for some reason, this one I feel more fiercely about.